-Tower Grove, MO
+MCL Tear Tower Grove, MO

-Tower Grove, MO
+MCL Tear Tower Grove, MO

-MCL Tear Treatment in Tower Grove, MO
+MCL Tear Rehab in Tower Grove, MO

 Anatomy of an MCL Tear

-The knee is a complex joint made up of bones, cartilage, muscles, and ligaments (that link bone to bone), working in unison to ensure stability and mobility.
+The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), all working together to provide stability and mobility.
 Four primary ligaments stabilize the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability

-An MCL tear is capable of hindering these functions, resulting in pain, instability, and movement issues.
+An MCL tear may impair these functions, causing pain, instability, and challenges in movement.

 MCL Tear Treatment & Rehab in Tower Grove, MO | Physical Therapy for Knee Injuries Near Tower Grove